Ebazhanov/linkedin-skill-assessments-quizzes/quickbooks/quickbooks-quiz.md

 - [ ] You can never delete a vendor, but you can make them inactive.
 - [ ] Yes, Go to your Vendor Center, select the vendor you would like to delete, and click Edit > Delete.
-- [ ] You can delete the vendor only if they are not used in transactions or are part of another list entry, but you can make them inactive.
+- [x] You can delete the vendor only if they are not used in transactions or are part of another list entry, but you can make them inactive.
 - [ ] Yes.
 When you delete the vendor, a box appears asking if you are sure you want to delete.
 Click Yes and enter the administrator password to continue.

+>Explanation:- Go to your Vendor Center, select the vendor you would like to delete, and click Edit > Delete.
+You can delete the vendor only if they are not used in transactions or are part of another list entry, but you can make them inactive.

 #### Q14.
 Why is setting a closing date in QuickBooks a good practice?